yetanalytics/lrsql/README.md

 - `POST http://example.org/creds`: Create a new credential pair, with the specified scope values given by the `scopes` property in the request body.
 - `PUT http://example.org/creds`: Update an existing credential pair, given by `api-key` and `secret-key` properties in the request body, with the new scopes given by the `scopes` property.
-- `GET http://example.org/creds`: Read all credential pairs and their associated scopes for a particular account (dentoed by the JWT).
+- `GET http://example.org/creds`: Read all credential pairs and their associated scopes for a particular account (denoted by the JWT).
 - `DELETE http://example.org/creds`: Delete an existing credential pair, given by the `api-key` and `secret-key` properties in the request body, as well as any associated scopes.